blockchain-certificates/cert-issuer/README.md

 # cert-issuer

-Issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.
-[See the schema](https://github.com/blockchain-certificates/cert-schema)
+he cert-issuer project issues blockchain certificates by creating a transaction from the issuing institution to the recipient on the Bitcoin blockchain that includes the hash of the certificate itself.

-[//]: # "start_docker_instructions"
 ## Quick start using Docker

 This uses bitcoind in regtest mode.
 This route makes many simplifications to allow a quick start, and is intended for